TyroneKisienya/alx-airbnb-database/database-adv-script/README.md

 #### Independent means that the inner loop will run even if the outer loop is never executed.

 ## The question - Return all properties above average rating

+## The question - Return all users who have made more than 3 bookings